 The Office of Traffic Safety and Stop-DWI is responsible for the Niagara County Traffic Safety Fair.
 This event is hosted by community partners with the goal of raising awareness to drinking and distracted driving, and driver safety.
 Multiple events are planned for the students such as listening to a Victim Impact Speaker relating to a tragedy involving drinking and driving and or distracted driving, presentations from participating community partners concerning different safety issues such as wearing a seatbelt, texting while driving, etc. The students also participate in various activities wearing goggles that simulate intoxication.
 The Niagara County Sheriff’s Office Driving Simulator is also available during the event for students to practice defensive driving techniques.

-The Niagara County Stop-DWI Coordinator and is Lt.
-Robert Richards.
-The office number is (716) 438-3310 and his e-mail address is Robert.Richards@niagaracounty.com
+The Niagara County Stop-DWI Coordinator is Lt.
+Thomas Huff.
+The office number is (716) 438-3310 and his e-mail address is Thomas.Huff@niagaracounty.com